seunghunoh57/CS411-A1-4/README.md

 ---
 #### How to run

-The Project is running Angular 5 via Angular CLI 1.5.0 and Node v8.4.0.
+The Project is running Angular 5 via Angular CLI 1.5.0, Node v8.4.0 and MongoDB Community Version 3.4.1.

 To install dependencies on client/server:
 - npm install